Quivers and moduli spaces of pointed curves of genus zero: Hassett moduli spaces and moduli spaces of quiver representations

 for geometric points $y\in Y^T$ and the partitions $\{1,\ldots,n\}=\bigsqcup_lJ_l(y,T)$ defined by $i,j\in J_l(y,T)$ for some $l$ if and only if $s_i^T(y)=s_j^T(y)$.
-We write $s^T_i$ if we work with some fixed ordering of $T$ that is not relevant. \end{thm} \begin{proof} The construction above gives a morphism from $\overline{M}_{0,a}$ to the functor (\ref{eq:M0a-functor}).
+We write $s^T_i$ if we work with some fixed ordering of $T$ that is not relevant. \end{thm} \begin{proof} We show that the above construction gives a morphism from $\overline{M}_{0,a}$ to the functor (\ref{eq:M0a-functor}).
 Of the remaining conditions (3) is satisfied because of $a$-stability.
 Concerning condition (4), for an $a$-stable $n$-pointed tree $C$ over an algebraically closed field each intersection point $p$ of components divides the tree into two components, where for a given $a'\in\Q_{>0}^n$, $|a'|>2$, $a'\leq a$ the weights $a'_i$ of the marked points of at least one component sum up to $>1$.
 Let $C^p$ be this component if it is unique, otherwise $C^p=C$.
 The intersection $\bigcap_p C^p$ is nonempty and $w(y,T,a')>2$ for each $T$ which singles out an irreducible component of $\bigcap_p C^p$.
-Condition (5) is satisfied because our construction defines $Y^T$ as the maximal set where the corresponding sections $(s_i)_{i\in T}$ are distinct.
+Condition (5) is satisfied because our construction defines $Y^T$ as the maximal set where the sections $(s_i)_{i\in T}$ are disjoint.